-The mission of FSHA’s Photography Club is to gather students who have an interest in photography and film and to help increase their interest, knowledge, and technique in digital art, and to discover the beauty of the world through the eyes of a camera.
+The mission of Photography & Film Club is to gather students who have an interest in photography and film and to help increase their interest, knowledge, and technique in digital art, and to discover the beauty of the world through the eyes of a camera.
 It will create bonds between members, and they will be able to express themselves through outings to take pictures together, watch films, share photography, and have conversations about techniques.
-The Photography Club encourages Tologs to look deeper into the world around us using photography and film.
+The Photography and Film Club encourages Tologs to look deeper into the world around us using photography and film.
 We will reach out and support others through auctioning our photography and donating the money we receive to underprivileged schools.
 We will also host workshop classes either for free or for a small fee and host movie nights where we will sell candy and donate the money received to art foundations.
-In our own FSHA community we will help to film or take photos of events for others.
+In our own community, we will help to film or take photos of events for others.

-Science & Environmental Club
+Science & Environment Club

-The mission of Science and Environmental Club is to point out the importance of building friendship with the earth and environment.
+The mission of Science and Environmental Club is to point out the importance of building a friendship with the earth and environment.
 The Science and Environmental club provides students a community (Dominican Pillar of community) for those who are interested in science to work with each other, to create bonds, to develop friendships, and to prepare for future studies (Dominican Pillar of study) learning about our earth.
 It is a great opportunity for the students to get involved in protecting our earth and learning about current environmental issues.
 This club will help more people be aware of the problems of the earth to start to make changes, little by little.

 Speech & Debate Team

-The mission of the FSHA Speech and Debate Team is to promote and encourage excellence in the competitive activity of Speech and Debate.
+The mission of the Flintridge Sacred Heart Speech and Debate Team is to promote and encourage excellence in the competitive activity of Speech and Debate.
 Using the pillars of prayer, study, service and community, and our school's mission of faith, integrity, and truth, our team strives to work hard and have fun while accomplishing our goals of becoming more comfortable in the area of public speaking.
 Speech and Debate helps girls to find their voice and become more confident in themselves as well as speaking in front of others.